Transport of finiteness structures and applications: Lazy recursive algebraic datatypes

-We now explore the interpretation of recursive algebraic datatypes that we obtain, by a careful inspection of the structure of tree types.
-First consider the following construction of a finiteness space of trees: \begin{counter} Let $\cA$ and $\cB$ be finiteness spaces.
-The functor $\cT:\cX\mapsto \cA\oplus(\cX\tensor\cB\tensor\cX)$ in $\Fin$ is clearly a transport functor.
-By Lemma~\ref{lemma:continuity:fixpoint}, its fixpoint $\fix\cT$ is a finiteness space, which we describe as follows: \begin{itemize} \item $\web{\fix\cT}$ is the set of all finite binary trees, with nodes labelled by elements of $\web\cA$ and leaves labelled by elements of $\web\cB$; \item a set $t$ of trees is finitary in $\fix\cT$ when the set of all the labels of nodes (resp. leaves) of trees in $t$ is finitary in $\cA$ (resp. $\cB$) and moreover the height of trees in $t$ is bounded. \end{itemize} Moreover, $\fix\cT$ is functorial in variables $\cA$ and $\cB$ because, by the above description, it can be defined directly as a transport functor.
-It should not however be considered as the datatype of binary trees with nodes of type $\cA$ and leaves of type $\cB$.
-Indeed, due to the fact that $\oplus$ does not define a sum, we would fail to define a suitable relational interpretation of pattern matching for this type of trees.
-Notice this is not related with a finiteness argument: the same would hold for the relational model (or the coherence model for that matter). \end{counter}
+Algebraic datatypes are $\finExt$-increasing functors, and both exactly continuous and directly continuous.
+Hence they admit least fixpoints, which are obtained as exact suprema by Lemma \ref{lemma:continuity:fixpoint}.
+We investigate how this construction could provide an interpretation of recursive algebraic datatypes.
+We may first consider a finiteness space of trees: \begin{counter} Let $\cA$ and $\cB$ be finiteness spaces and $\cT:\cX\mapsto \cA\oplus(\cX\tensor\cB\tensor\cX)$.
+We can describe the least fixpoint $\fix\cT$ as follows: \begin{itemize} \item $\web{\fix\cT}$ is the set of all finite binary trees, with leaves labelled by elements of $\web\cA$ and nodes labelled by elements of $\web\cB$; \item a set $t$ of trees is finitary in $\fix\cT$ when the set of all the labels of nodes (resp. leaves) of trees in $t$ is finitary in $\cB$ (resp. $\cA$) and moreover the height of trees in $t$ is bounded. \end{itemize} Moreover, $\fix\cT$ is functorial in variables $\cA$ and $\cB$ because, by the above description, it can be defined directly as a transport functor.
+It should not however be considered as the datatype of binary trees with nodes of type $\cB$ and leaves of type $\cA$.
+Indeed, since this type relies on $\oplus$ which does not define a sum, we would also fail to define a suitable relational interpretation of pattern matching for this type of trees.
+Notice that this is not related with a finiteness argument: the same would hold for the relational model (or the coherence model for that matter). \end{counter}